theincident/theincident.github.io/_posts/2023-03-26-1984-book-review-and-life-of-george-orwell.md

 image: "/assets/img/uploads/8c959c596302445cc2be630b55b3473a.jpeg"

 ---
+Reading is something that separates the intelligent from those less-inclined to be.
 "1984" is a timeless novel that offers a poignant warning about the dangers of totalitarianism and the importance of preserving individual liberties.
 While the novel was written in the mid-20th century, its relevance is extremely pertinent today.

 > ## _In a time of deceit, telling the truth is a revolutionary act._
 >